 In 2014, when I turned 75, my student Shaeri Richards and her husband Jerry Hartleben, who had been a veteran Hollywood director and cinematographer, called me up and volunteered to make “a little art film” about me.
 However, they got caught up in the energy of Zen creativity, 33 hours of shooting later, without any financial or editorial input on my part, they created a stunning 69 minute feature documentary, “Moving from Emptiness, the Life and Art of a Zen Dude”!
 The first 3 times I saw the film, I cried!
 Thank you both, Shaeri and Jerry!

-And now, in 2022, at age 84, I continue to offer one workshop a year at the Sedona Arts center.
-After a pause of two and a half years on account of the Covid pandemic, I am available again for one on one tutorial retreats for select experienced individual artists who wish to study with me in depth.
+And now in 2024, at age 86, I continue to offer one workshop a year at the Sedona Arts Center and continue to offer one on one tutorial retreats for select experienced individual artists who wish to study with me in depth.
 On occasion, after having done 2000 of these around the world, I am again available to paint, in person or over Zoom, “Zen Calligraphic Portraits”, an evolution of the original “psychic images”, for individuals, couples, families or organizations.
 We then explore the painting together for the subjects to “come home to themselves” with a renewed freshness to live, play, and work in the world.

 This life has been a great ride!
 From the fear of death that came together with the gift of birth to my continuing practice of healing and awakening into life and death.
 From the insecurity of being a child refugee to taking Zen refuge in making art and being the art, with freedom and playfulness and the adventure and perennial wisdom of “not-knowing”.
 This Alok continues to embody, evolve and teach “the method-less method of resting in presence and moving from emptiness!”